ben16w/minui-portmaster/README.md

 ## Description

-MinUI PortMaster is an Emu Pak for [MinUI](https://github.com/shauninman/MinUI) and [NextUI](https://github.com/LoveRetro/NextUI), wrapping up [PortMaster](https://portmaster.games/), which organizes and simplifies the installation process for hundreds of PC ports.
-MinUI PortMaster is a standalone Emu Pak and does not require any additional software to run, for example, [TRIMUI_EX](https://github.com/kloptops/TRIMUI_EX).
+MinUI PortMaster is an Emu Pak for [MinUI](https://github.com/shauninman/MinUI) and [NextUI](https://github.com/LoveRetro/NextUI), wrapping up [PortMaster](https://portmaster.games/), which organizes and simplifies the installation process of PC ports.
+MinUI PortMaster is a standalone Emu Pak and doesn't require anything additional to run, for example, [TRIMUI_EX](https://github.com/kloptops/TRIMUI_EX).
 Everything is included in the download and only a few steps are needed to install.

-> [!IMPORTANT]
-> MinUI PortMaster has been designed to run on TrimUI devices only.

 ## Features